bluerobotics/bluerobotics.github.io/thrusters/index.md

 ##How to Cut and Strip the Cable

 The thruster comes with a tough urethane-jacketed cable.
 This is great for use underwater, but it can be a little difficult to remove the jacket from the wires if you want to cut the cable to a shorter length.
 During production, we use a thermal wire strippers, but the jacket can also be removed with a razor blade or hobby knife.
 [Check out the cable stripping tutorial with pictures here](/tutorials/cable-stripping)

-**Tools Needed:**

-* Wire cutters
-* Wire strippers for 18 AWG wire
-* Razor blade or hobby knife
-* Glove for hand protection

-**Steps:**

-1. Use the wire cutters to cut the cable to the desired length.
-Remember, it's always easier to cut off more so be conservative.

-2. Bend the cable sharply and gently cut the jacket with the knife.
-Be careful not to cut too deep.

-3. Rotate the wire so the other side is exposed and repeat Step 2.

-4. Grab the end firmly and pull the jacket off of the cable.

-5. The white teflon tape between the jacket and wires can be removed.
-Just peel it away.

-6. Strip the ends of each wire with the wire strippers, using the 18 AWG slot.

 #Operation